Boots-and-cats/Bugs_in_LLM_Frameworks/README.md

-# A Characterization Study of Bugs in Large Language Model Workflow Orchestration Frameworks
+# A Characterization Study of Bugs in LLM Agent Workflow Orchestration Frameworks

-This repository contains the materials and findings from the first comprehensive empirical study on bugs in Large Language Model workflow orchestration frameworks, helping to reproduce the methodology in this paper.
+This repository contains the materials and findings from the first comprehensive empirical study on bugs in LLM agent workflow orchestration frameworks, helping to reproduce the methodology in this paper.

 ## Research Questions